sadiq12345/hello-world-/README.md

 # hello-world-
-This is for learning about tool
+This is first commite what i do